AgonConsole8/agon-docs/VDP.md

 ## Serial Protocol

-Data sent from the VPD to the eZ80's UART0 is sent as a packet in the following format:
+Data sent from the VDP to the eZ80's UART0 is sent as a packet in the following format:

 - cmd: The packet command, with bit 7 set
 - len: Number of data bytes